 The 3D-HD ride, however, was not my cup of potion.
 In fact, I finished it rather in need of a potion—a feeling that did not subside for nearly 48 hours.
 The lingering nausea caused me to do a little Googling, and I was astonished at the volumes that have already been written about the vomitous nature of this ride.
 If you doubt, search any synonym for retch or puke combined with any word relating to Harry Potter and see how many Potter fans are hurling at Hogwarts Hollywood.
 When you see the signs below (of which there are a foreboding number in one hallway), take them very, very seriously.

 UPDATE DECEMBER 2016: Universal has removed the 3D component from the Forbidden Journey ride.
-Although the official word is that this allows people to see the broomsticks ahead of them, it seems more likely that the park has faced the sickening reality that 3D on this ride was too much for most us us.
+Although the official word is that this allows people to see the broomsticks ahead of them, it seems more likely that the park has faced the sickening reality that 3D on this ride was too much for most of us.

 Even if you know someone prone to motion sickness...